If you can't get outdoors, bring nature inside!

 - Attract wildlife outside your window

 - Plant native trees and shrubs that bear nuts, berries, or fruit.
-Tell the grounds staff to not mow in your planted area.
+Tell the grounds staff not to mow in your planted area.
 Trees and shrubs planted for wildlife will attract wildlife all year long (even in urban areas) without having to buy and provide birdseed.

-- If you want to feed birds, see these bird feeding tips.
+- If you want to feed birds, see these bird-feeding tips.

 - Set out a heated water dish and keep it filled with water all winter.